 Diamond is a name recognized by compound archers the world over.
 This manufacturer boasts a significant track record of excellence, having provided archers with some of the most user-friendly and highly adjustable bows ever produced.
 Diamond has also gained quite a reputation for producing economically priced bows, many of which retail for less than $500.

-One important note: we tested the bow in real life.
-Yes – We went and actually send some arrows downrange.
-The following is a comprehensive look at what we found to be true of the Diamond Archery Deploy SB in the form of features and functionality
+One important note: I tested the bow in real life.
+I went and actually send some arrows downrange.
+The following is a comprehensive look at what I found to be true of the Diamond Archery Deploy SB in the form of features and functionality

 However, Diamond Archery has also produced several premium tier bows throughout the years, which retail at a more moderate price point.